Our Practice

 Dr. James Webb is a Board Certified Radiologist as well as a Clinical Instructor at the OU College of Medicine.

-Reesa Bell
+Reesa Johnston

 Practice Manager & Billing Specialist